kanaka/mal/docs/FAQ.md

   ./ci.sh build [IMPL_NAME]
   ./ci.sh test [IMPL_NAME]
   ```

+* Push your code to a branch and make sure that the automated Github
+  Actions CI passes for your implementation.

 * If you are creating a new implementation for an existing
   implementation (or somebody beats you to the punch while you are